- PlaceEhrwald

 - 10,000 torches and fireplaces light up the Ehrwald mountains in surprising motifs

-The Sacred Heart of Jesus fires in Tyrol/Austria are a custom that is still practised today, particularly in the Tannheimer Tal and Kartitsch in East Tyrol.
-It commemorates Tyrol's resistance against Napoleon's troops in 1796, when the defence of the country against the approaching army was entrusted to the "Sacred Heart of Jesus".
-As a result of the "Sacred Heart of Jesus Vow", the Tyrolean Landsturm received a large influx of volunteers and was able to surprisingly repel the French superiority.
-At the same time, the mountain fires also served as communication signals visible from afar to summon the Landsturm.
-Originally, however, the Sacred Heart of Jesus fires can be traced back to pre-Christian midsummer and St John's fires.
+The summer solstice fires, also known as Sacred Heart of Jesus fires, are a custom that is still practised today in Tirol, particularly in the Tannheimer Tal Valley and the village of Kartitsch in East Tirol.
+They commemorate Tirol's resistance against Napoleon's troops in 1796, when the defence of the region against the approaching army was entrusted to the ‘Sacred Heart of Jesus’.
+As a result of the ‘Sacred Heart of Jesus Vow’ the Tirolean troops received a large influx of volunteers and was surprisingly able to repel the French advance.
+At the same time, the mountain fires also served as communication signals visible from afar to summon the troops for battle.
+In fact, the original significance of the fires can be traced back even further to the pre-Christian midsummer and St John's fires.